joverlee521/GifTastic/README.md

 # GifTastic
-Dynamic Webpage that uses GIPHY and YouTube APIs
+Dynamic Webpage built with GIPHY and YouTube APIs

 ### How To
 * Click on the buttons to display a corresponding YouTube video and related GIFs